 1. Choose Strong Passwords (And Change Them Regularly)

-This advice is as old as the internet itself, but it still rings true.
+This advice is as old as the internet, but it still rings true.
 At the very base level, you need to make sure you choose strong and unique passwords for everything that requires them.

 Make sure to include a mix of lower and uppercase letters, numbers, and special characters for maximum security – it’s the very least you can do to protect yourself and others.